5 reasons you need to be at Disrupt Berlin – TechCrunch

 5. Your Inspiration, Stoked

 You’re focused on making your startup dreams come true.
 Investing two days at Disrupt to meet new, yet like-minded people can shake things up in the best possible way.
 Connect with your community, refresh your thinking, share ideas and hear new perspectives.
-And maybe meet a future partner, investor, or employee.
+And maybe meet a future partner, investor or employee.
 Go home inspired to dig deeper and work harder.

 Well, there you have it.
 Five awesome reasons to hop off the fence, buy a pass to Disrupt Berlin and join us on 11-12 December.